thanyabegum/goggin-bot/README.md

 `pip install -r requirements.txt`

-Create a `.env file` in the same directory as the code that contains the following information:
+In the same directory as the code, create a `.env file` that contains the following information:

 `DISCORD_TOKEN=<discord-bot-token>` where `<discord-bot-token>` is replaced by a string of your bot's token.